jmrichardson/tuneta/README.md

     2. After the best correlation cluster is selected, the parameters of the trials within the cluster are also clustered.
 Again, the best cluster of indicator parameter(s) are selected with respect to its membership.
     3. Finally, the centered best trial is selected from the best parameter cluster.

-3. Optionally, the tuned parameters can be reduced by selecting the top x indicators with the least intercorrelation.
+3. Optionally, the tuned indicators can be pruned by selecting the indicators with a maximum correlation to the other indicators.
-4. Finally, TuneTA will generate each indicator with the best parameters.
+4. Finally, TuneTA generates each indicator feature with the best parameters.
+---

 ### Installation